YossiSassi/Get-IISCredentials/README.md

 # Get-IISCredentials
 Gets clear-text credentials by mapping IIS Servers and getting IIS appPools, vDirectories, usernames &amp; passwords.<br>
-Requires local admin permissions on the target servers(s), as well as port 135 (rpc) and port 5985 (winrm) accessible on all target hosts.
+Requires local admin permissions on the target servers(s), as well as port 5985 (winrm) accessible on all target hosts.
 <br><br>
 ## Background</b><br>
 By default, Microsoft Web Server identities’ passwords (e.g. Application Pools, virtual directories etc.) can be extracted as clear-text by any local admin.<br>